||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 1994 - The Jonathan Formanek Residence, Memphis TN.
 Unsure if built.

 1994 - The Ernst Wagner Residence, Switzerland.
-Not sure if this was built.
-Wagner was Rudolph's personal partner for the last 20 years of his life.
-Several years after Rudolph's death, Wagner started a foundation to preserve Rudolph's legacy which continues today.
+Unbuilt.
+Wagner was Rudolph's personal partner for the last 20 years of his life and created the Paul Rudolph Foundation and the Paul Rudolph Heritage Foundation.

 1995 - The Edmund Cheng Residence, Singapore.
 The project architect was Frederick Gibson.
-According to the Paul Rudolph Foundation, it was indeed built.
+Built.
+Status and address unknown.

 1997 - The David Eu Residence, Singapore.
 Commissioned 1994.
 Unbuilt.

 1998 - The Jim Willenborg House, aka the Obokoji House, 1766 Alabama, San Francisco CA. Commissioned 1993.
 For rent in 2013.

 Year unknown - The Bideford House, location unknown.
 Source: Library of Congress Rudolph project list.

 Year unknown - The Denzler Apartment, location unknown.
 Source: Library of Congress Rudolph project list.

 Year unknown - The Rooseno House, Jakarta.
 Source: Library of Congress Rudolph project list.